 - Add the kaffir lime leaves and shallot and cook for one more minute.
 Add more water again if the dish gets too dry.
 Turn the heat down to medium if food is cooking too quickly.

-- Add the green beans, stir everything well, taste the dish and adjust the seasoning quickly one last time.
+- Add the green beans, stir everything well, taste the dish and adjust the seasoning quickly.
 Cook for two more minutes, then turn the heat off.

 - Done!
 Serve the Pad Prik king stir fry with cooked jasmine rice!